ahmedius2/RTG-Sync/README.md

 . test.sh
 ```

+### Expected Outcome
-**Expected Outcome**: If the target platform has N page-colors available for LLC partitioning, bandwidth benchmark should use 3\*N / 8 of those page-colors.
+If the target platform has N page-colors available for LLC partitioning, bandwidth benchmark should use 3\*N / 8 of those page-colors.
 On Jetson TX-2, there are 8 page-colors in total, so bandwidth is allowed to use 3 of those colors as per the setup of this experiment ([output.txt](./kernel/sanity_tests/palloc/example_output/output.txt)):

 ```
 ===========================================================